SFULibrary/islandora_rest_ingester/README.md

 ### Preparing content for ingestion

-Currently, this tool only ingests single-file Islandora objects (basic and large image, PDF, video, etc.).
+Currently, this tool ingests single-file Islandora objects (basic and large image, PDF, video, etc.), compound objects, and book objects.

+#### Single-file objects

 To prepare your content for ingesting, within the input directory, create subdirectories for each object.
 Within each, put a MODS.xml file and the file intended to be the OBJ datastream.
 This file should be named 'OBJ' and have whichever extension is appropriate for its content.
 Subdirectories that do not contain a MODS.xml file are skipped:

 ```
 sampleinput/